Welcome to the Hockey Conditioning Training guide. This is the complete formula you need to take your hockey conditioning to an elite level.

 Remember, proper resistance training can and should be increasing your flexibility as well.
 The whole idea that lifting weights is going to tighten you up overtime is only true if you train that way.

-If you properly train like an athlete, it is going to actually play in your favour for mobility, among many other things.
+If you properly train like an athlete, it is going to actually play in your favor for mobility, among many other things.

 In addition to the above, chronic bending over at the waist causes the pelvis to rotate forward, creating that low back lordosis (this will show itself a lot if you perform a barbell overhead squat) but can also affect the core muscles ability to fire properly.